availproject/op-evm/README.md

 # Optimistic EVM Rollup

-OpEVM is a blockchain settlement system designed for efficient and secure transaction processing.
-It provides a decentralized infrastructure for settlement and enables high-throughput, low-latency transaction processing on the blockchain.
-OpEVM is built on top of the [Avail](https://www.availproject.org/), extending [Polygon Edge](https://github.com/0xPolygon/polygon-edge) and offers advanced features for block validation, fraudproof detection, and transaction verification.
+OpEVM is a sovereign EVM-compatible optimistic rollup construction designed for efficient and secure transaction processing.
+It provides a decentralized infrastructure for running a layer-2 (L2) blockchain and enables high-throughput, low-latency transaction processing.
+OpEVM is built on top of the [Avail](https://www.availproject.org/), extending [Polygon Edge](https://github.com/0xPolygon/polygon-edge) and offers advanced features for block validation, fraud-proof detection, and transaction verification.

 ## Features

+- Sovereign: OpEVM is uniquely built to provide an working optimistic rollup design without access to a base layer which supports execution.
+This means there is no need for a smart contract to perform fraud-proof checks to determine the canonical state of the chain.
+OpEVM completely relies on the node operators to determine the state of the chain, making it completely sovereign, while still inheriting the security of the base layer.
+- Optimistic Rollup: OpEVM is built as an optimistic rollup solution, leveraging Layer 2 scalability techniques to achieve high transaction throughput while maintaining the security guarantees of the underlying blockchain.
 - Block Validation: OpEVM ensures that incoming blocks conform to the specified structure and contain valid transaction data.
+- Security: OpEVM relies on honest minority assumption.
+Under the assumption there is a watchtower which catches invalid blocks and produces fraud-proof, the system inherits the security of the base layer.
-- Fraudproof Detection: The system is equipped with fraudproof detection mechanisms to identify and handle malicious blocks.
+- Fraud-proof Detection: The system is equipped with fraud-proof detection mechanisms to identify and handle malicious blocks.
 - Transaction Verification: OpEVM verifies the integrity and correctness of transactions, ensuring the accuracy of settlement processes.
 - High Throughput: The system is optimized for high throughput, enabling fast and efficient transaction processing.
 - Low Latency: OpEVM minimizes transaction confirmation times, reducing latency and enabling near-instantaneous settlement.
 - Decentralized Infrastructure: OpEVM operates on a decentralized infrastructure, ensuring the security and resilience of the settlement system.
-- Optimistic Rollup: OpEVM is built as an optimistic rollup solution, leveraging Layer 2 scalability techniques to achieve high transaction throughput while maintaining the security guarantees of the underlying blockchain.
+This includes support for a decentralized sequencer set, creating way for much stronger decentralization and censorship-resistant properties.

 ## Components